-7. Parents' right to withdraw
+9. Parents' right to withdraw

 Parents have the right to withdraw their child from sex education within RSE only up to and until three terms before the child turns 16.
 After that point, if the child wishes to receive sex education rather than be withdrawn, we will make arrangements to provide the child with sex education during one of those terms.

-Requests for withdrawal should be put in writing and addressed to the headteacher.
-A copy of withdrawal requests will be placed in the student's educational record.
+Requests for withdrawal should be put in writing and addressed to the headteacher and sent to headteacher@wallingtonhighschoolforgirls.org.uk.
 The headteacher will discuss the request with parents and, as appropriate, with the child to ensure their wishes are understood and to clarify the nature and purpose of the curriculum.
-The Headteacher will then take appropriate action, in line with the statutory guidance.
+The headteacher will then take appropriate action, in line with the statutory guidance.